-Woodstock Valley in Windham County, Connecticut — The American Northeast (New England)
+Woodstock Valley in Eastford in Windham County, Connecticut — The American Northeast (New England)

 Topics.
 This historical marker is listed in this topic list: Agriculture.
 A significant historical year for this entry is 1843.

 Location.
-41° 55.556′ N, 72° 5.562′ W. Marker is in Woodstock Valley, Connecticut, in Windham County.
+41° 55.556′ N, 72° 5.562′ W. Marker is in Eastford, Connecticut, in Windham County.
+It is in Woodstock Valley.
 Marker is at the intersection of Kenyonville Road and Crystal Pond Road when traveling west on Kenyonville Road.
 Touch for map.
-Marker is in this post office area: Woodstock Valley CT 06282, United States of America.
+Marker is at or near this postal address: 173 Crystal Pond Road, Woodstock Valley CT 06282, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 3, 2021.
+This page was last revised on June 27, 2023.
 It was originally submitted on June 3, 2021.
 This page has been viewed 170 times since then and 54 times this year.
 Photos: 1, 2, 3, 4. submitted on June 3, 2021. • Michael Herrick was the editor who published this page.